PLEASE READ! A note from the trailblazers:

 Please pay attention during the pre-race gathering, where you’ll get valuable info about race day trail conditions.
 And remember: no matter what you do, follow the trail of orange ribbons!
 If you go 100 yards without seeing any ribbon, turn around and go back!
 We use a LOT of orange ribbon and as you pass one you can also usually see the next one and the previous one.
 The only time that’s not true is when you’re in dense growth and to go off trail you’d need a machete anyway!

-CUTOFF TIMES: This year we have found the need to institute and enforce cutoff times at each aid station.
+CUTOFF TIMES: We have found a need to institute and enforce cutoff times at each aid station.
 Please understand that our race depends on our volunteers, and in recent years they have needed to work extra hours for a handful of competitors who did not approach the event as the trail race it is.
 In addition, the health and safety of both volunteers and competitors are a priority and become increasingly difficult to manage the longer the event goes on.

 These times will be: